satyasuchak/wallpaper-repository/README.md

 - Plug yourself here if you've contributed.

+• ~~Since we have not sorted out the wallpapers it is recommended to clone this repository and browse through it using an image viewer.~~ Took me like 30 minutes to sort everything - onion

 - You can leave sources of wallpapers(artist handles, deviant art links etc.) in the README.

 • ~~Since we have not sorted out the wallpapers it is recommended to clone this repository and browse through it using an image viewer.~~ Took me like 30 minutes to sort everything - onion